Camilla Cavendish is an award-winning journalist and former Head of the Policy Unit in 10 Downing Street under Prime Minister David Cameron.

 She began her career at McKinsey & Company and now sits in the House of Lords as an independent peer.
 She holds an MA from Oxford University and an MPA from Harvard.

-Her first book, Extra Time: Ten Lessons for an Ageing Society, will be published in May 2019.
+Her first book, Extra Time: Ten Lessons for an Ageing World, was published in May 2019.

 Media & Coverage